cholcombe973/scannerfs/README.md

 as readable files.

 ####NOTE:
-This project is poorly written at the moment.
+scannerfs is poorly written at the moment.
 It's a weekend project that I started Saturday night.
 It will be cleaned up as time goes on, though please feel free to submit a pull request!

 ####USAGE:
     go get